YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 - **Dual Xeon CPUs** provide the parallel processing required to simulate **multi-threaded GPT instruction agents**.
 These agents collaboratively generate and evaluate code paths through **deterministic feedback loops**, which are essential for verifying the SapClarify protocol’s ability to interpret and translate semantic intent into physical system behavior.

-- **6TB ECC RAM** ensures that complete **semantic execution trees** — including all path variants and fallback branches — can be stored entirely in memory.
+- **TBs DDR5 ECC RAM** ensures that complete **semantic execution trees** — including all path variants and fallback branches — can be stored entirely in memory.
 This eliminates disk I/O as a bottleneck and prevents **runtime path fragmentation**, which is fatal to the SC protocol's requirement for full observability and reversibility.

 - The **4× NVIDIA RTX 6000 Ada GPUs**, connected via **NVLink**, are not selected for training but for real-time **token flow simulation**, **cross-agent latency inspection**, and **semantic-symbolic execution verification**.
 These GPUs support:
   - High-throughput attention tracing during AI-agent interactions.